cppforlife/checkman/README.md

       ]
     }

+You can print anything to `stderr`.
 Check out included `scripts/` for examples.

 ## Debugging